sole/4x4JS/README.md

 	- html5 5
 	- encourage to build
 	- topics
+		XX-hello jsconf
+			- how is it going
+			- how did yesterday's party go?
+			- i hope you're not hungover
+		XX-What we'll see
+			- a little bit of background
+			- what I've built
+			- and then...
+		XX-I'm going to blow up your minds
+			- or, in a bad case, your ears
+			- if you hear "brace, brace"...
+			- run for the life of your ears!!!
 		1- I /love/ music
 			- one of my first christmas gifts was a 2xLP - one was BLUE!!!
 			- wouldn't stop asking my parents to play it once and once again
-			- early challenge: reach the turntable, put the needle back 2- Music everywhere on my town
+			- early challenge: reach the turntable, put the needle back no->	2- Music everywhere on my town
 			- annual festivities ~ 1 wk of street music
 			- sit on a narrow street, listen to band after band
-			- wondering how did those wind instruments work
-		3- Fascinated with machines of all sorts
+			- wondering how did those wind instruments work no->	3- Fascinated with machines of all sorts
 			- valve radios
 			- huge radios
 			- tapes